tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you successfully intercept an enemy, your shield inflicts your normal miss damage on them.
 Some warriors who carry shields of this type also bring along leather or wooden covers to conceal their shield’s unusual appearance outside of battle.
 Veteran bearers also carry toothpicks.

 **Quirk:** Takes bites or pieces out of things that you were supposed to just pass on.

 ---

+#### War

+_Recharge 6+:_ Until the end of your next turn, you and anyone engaged with you when you trigger the power cannot regain hit points by any means – no healing spells, no regeneration, no rallying.

+**Quirk:** Single-minded.

+---